wavemaker/docs/website/blog/2025-04-16-migrating-to-standalone-components.md

 ### Maintainability Improvements

-- Less Repetitive Code: Reducing boilerplate makes the codebase cleaner and easier to maintain.​
+- **Less Repetitive Code:** Reducing boilerplate makes the codebase cleaner and easier to maintain.​
-- Better Organization: Clearer structure helps in scaling and maintaining the application.​
+- **Better Organization:** Clearer structure helps in scaling and maintaining the application.​
-- Simplified Testing: Self-contained components are easier to test individually.
+- **Simplified Testing:** Self-contained components are easier to test individually.

+> **Boilerplate** – Repetitive code that's required but not unique or meaningful on its own.

 ## Impact on Generated Applications

-The generated angular applications now replaces the modules with the standalone components, hence from Release v11.11 onwards, you will see the following changes in the generated applications.
+Starting with version 11.11, any new Angular apps you generate will follow this new setup.
+Here’s what’s different:

-- There is no app.module file gets generated
+- No more app.module file.
-- App config file is generated with app dependencies of the application
+- A new app config file handles app setup.
-- There is no page.module generated, hence the no.of files reduced in the application
+- Fewer files in your app since page modules are gone.
-- Each page component is a standalone component & lazily loaded when routed in the browser.
+- Each page is now a standalone component that loads only when needed.
-- Application startup now uses the modern bootstrapApplication() API, leveraging main.ts and app.config.ts for configuration.
-This aligns with Angular’s latest best practices and eliminates the need for a root AppModule.
+- The app now uses a new bootstraping mechanism which means the app starts with a new method that removes the need for a main module, making things cleaner and faster.

 ## Conclusion

-By embracing standalone components, we're laying the foundation for a more performant, maintainable, and scalable application.
-This architectural shift aligns with the latest best practices and ensures that our application remains competitive in the ever-evolving landscape of web development.
+Switching to standalone components makes our apps faster, simpler, and easier to maintain.
+It also keeps us aligned with the latest Angular improvements making the applications competitive in the ever-evolving landscape of web development.